ka215/jquery.timeline/README.md

 ## Tutorials

-The tutorial as a detailed usage of jQuery.Timeline is released [here](https://ka2.org/) (work in progress yet).
+The tutorial as a detailed usage of jQuery.Timeline is released [here](https://ka2.org/jquery-timeline/).

 ## Documentation